Tux/Spreadsheet-Read/doc/Spreadsheet-Read.md

     my @sheets = $book->sheets; # OO

 In scalar context return the number of sheets in the book.

 In list context return the labels of the sheets in the book.
+This list only returns known unique labels in sorted order.
+Sheets could have no label or there can be more sheets with the same label (depends on the spreadsheet format and the parser used).

 ### sheet